kyma-project/kyma/docs/03-tutorials/00-serverless/svls-12-use-opentelemetry-client.md

 This tutorial shows how to use the build-in OpenTelemetry client to send custom trace data to the Jaeger service.

 Kyma Functions are instrumented to handle trace headers.
-That means every time your function is called, the executed logic is traceable via dedicated span visible in the Jeager service  ( i.e start time and duration ).
+This means that every time you call your Function, the executed logic is traceable using a dedicated span visible in the Jaeger service (i.e. start time and duration).
-Additionally, you can extend the default trace context and create our own custom spans whenever you feel it's helpful (i.e when calling a remote service in your distributed application ) or add additional information to the tracing context by introducing events and tags.
-This tutorial shows how to do it via tracer client that is available as part of   [event](../../05-technical-reference/svls-08-function-specification.md#event-object) object.
+Additionally, you can extend the default trace context and create your own custom spans whenever you feel it is helpful (i.e. when calling a remote service in your distributed application) or add additional information to the tracing context by introducing events and tags.
+This tutorial shows you how to do it using tracer client that is available as part of the [event](../../05-technical-reference/svls-08-function-specification.md#event-object) object.

 ## Steps